 As an opera conductor, Claus has directed productions at internationally renowned opera houses including the Staatsoper unter den Linden in Berlin, Komische Oper Berlin, Teatro dell’Opera in Rome and Teatro Lirico Sperimentale as part of the world famous classical music festival in Spoleto.
 In June 2015 he was the recipient of the prestigious Reumert Award, Denmark’s leading theatre award, for his work in conducting a new opera Andre Bygninger (Other Buildings) by the Californian-born composer Andy Pape.
 The opera was first staged in 2015 by Opera Funen, Denmark, with Claus conducting the Odense Symphony Orchestra for the production which was named The Opera of the Year.

-Claus is currently signed to work exclusively with the Challenge Classics recording label.
-His first CD for the label with Sinfonietta Riga entitled Concertante was issued in 2013, followed by a second, Nordic Atmospheres.
+Claus is currently signed to work exclusively with the Challenge Recording label.
+He has recorded two CDs for the label with Sinfonietta Riga the first entitled Concertante was quickly followed by a second entitled Nordic Atmospheres.

 As well as appearances in the 2018-19 Bardi Symphony Orchestra season, engagements in 2018-19 included appearances with the Brandenburger Symphoniker and Stattsorchester Frankfurt Oder in Germany, the Orchestra della Svizzera in Switzerland and more recently with the Aarhus Symphony orchestra in Denmark.
 He has also completed two national tours in Argentina and Brazil with Orquesta Sinfonica Provincial de Santa Fe and the Goiânia Philharmonic Orchestra.